 The Harmonic Convergence of the Planets

-But this really isn't what I want to talk about here.
-Rather, we're going to look at (drum roll, please):
+But this is not really what we want to talk about.
+Rather, we're presenting (drum roll, please):

 http://www.siskiyous.edu/shasta/map/mp/mrkg89.mpg